DexterTaha/WRO-FE-2024-Mindcraft-International/schemes/README.md

+Here’s the updated Markdown documentation, clarifying that all components except the camera and LiDAR are connected to the Arduino Nano, while only the camera and LiDAR are connected to the Raspberry Pi.

+---

 # WRO-FE 2024 Mindcraft International Robot Circuit Documentation

 This document provides a comprehensive overview of the robot circuit used for the World Robot Olympiad (WRO) Future Engineers 2024 competition.
 The circuit includes various components such as the Raspberry Pi, Arduino Nano, L298N motor driver, sensors, and power management elements.
 This guide covers the wiring, communication protocols, and component roles within the system.